Here you can select an IP camera as a ManyCam video source. By default, the list is empty until an IP camera URL or IP addresses are entered.

 Sometimes you can experience interruptions and lags during your IP camera streams, which mostly happens due to network or hardware related issues.
 To address this and achieve smoother video playback and transmission, we suggest adjusting the Buffering time property in ManyCam Settings.

 The buffer for an IP camera video feed is the amount of video content, in seconds, that ManyCam temporarily caches to your computer before it is playbacked.
-You can set the buffer time to any value you want with Buffering time property in the IP camera settings:
+You can set the buffer time to any value you want with the Buffering time property in the IP camera settings:

 ManyCam menu -> Settings -> IP Camera